 How can you tell if a product was laser engraved or hand stamped?

-Jewelry stores often make use of both hand stamping and laser engraving to add a personal touch on their products.
+Jewelry stores often make use of both hand stamping and laser engraving to add a personal touch to their products.
 But how can you tell if the letters and numbers on your wedding ring were laser engraved or hand stamped?
 Here are a few differences and similarities of both technologies:

 - Human touch: because of the nature of the human hand, the hand stamping outcome is always a little imperfect.
 The letters, designs, or numbers will almost always look roughly aligned.
 This is a great thing because it shows a personal touch.
 Laser engraved objects are uniform and technically perfect.
 Each letter and number is uniformly spaced and aligned.